Islamic fashion: Social media

-Fashion hijab appendages such as Islamic fashion is also greatly increased its sales through social networking.
+Fashion hijab appendages such as Islamic fashion is also greatly increased their sales through social networking.
 Social media is acting as a catalyst in making the fashion industry more accepting to couture that isn't Western-centric.
 In September 2015, Swedish brand H&M was the first of international fashion retailers to feature a Muslim model wearing a hijab in a video designed to encourage consumers to recycle their clothes.